Table of Contents:

 - What are Communication Skills?

-- List of Top 10 Effective Communication Skills
+- Top 10 Effective Communication Skills

-What Are Communication Skills?
+1. What Are Communication Skills?

 Communication skills are abilities that allow you to clearly and effectively convey ideas.
 They’re usually soft skills, but there are also some hard communication skills such as public speaking.

 Individuals with strong communication skills are often able to explain complex concepts in ways everyone can understand, translating technical speak into something appropriate for general business partners or even customers.

-They’re generally a requirement for any job that involves interaction with the public, and most companies want people who can communicate well even if they’re only interacting with other members of the team.
+They’re generally a requirement for any job that involves interaction with the public, and most companies want people who can communicate well, even if they’re only interacting with other members of the team.

-Top 10 Communication Skills List
+2. Top 10 Effective Communication Skills

-Keeping relevance in mind (don’t add skills that have nothing to do with your experience or the position you’re applying for), here are 10 good communication skills you may want to include on your resume:
+Drum roll please.
+Here are 10 good communication skills you may want to include on your resume:

-1. Written communication skills:
+#1.
+Written communication skills

 Crafting a clear sentence isn’t something everyone can do consistently, so let employers know you have writing chops.
 List writing accomplishments on your resume and ensure every sentence in your cover letter highlights your skill.

 #2.
-Verbal communication skills:
+Verbal communication skills

-Verbal skills are important when working with other people, presenting information or speaking on the phone.
+Verbal skills are important when working with other people, presenting information, or speaking on the phone.
 Let employers know you can get the point across when talking to others, regardless of the situation.

 #3.
-Technical communication skills:
+Technical communication skills

 #4.
-Leadership communication skills:
+Leadership communication skills

 #6.
-Analysis communication skills:
+Analysis communication skills